julienvincent/flum/docs/usage/Components.md

 }
 ```

-And finally, we need to hook up the input element to our form.
-We get the inputs current value using the `select()` tool, and use the provided `onChange()` handler to update its value.
+And lastly, we need to hook up the input element to our form.
+We get the inputs current value using the `select()` tool, and use the provided `onChange()` handler to update its value
+when a user types.
 ```javascript
 class Input extends Component {